Undergraduate Handbook

 Online Learning students who are suspended from CAHS with a cumulative UC GPA < 2.0 are also subject to the university’s suspension policy which restricts enrollment while they are suspended.

-Per University policy, readmission after the mandatory one year Academic Suspension is not automatic but requires the student to submit an Application for Readmission by UC’s posted deadlines and the approval of the college.
+Per University policy, readmission after the mandatory one year Academic Suspension is not automatic but requires both the student to submit an Application for Readmission by UC’s posted deadlines and with the approval of the college.
 At the college’s discretion, college approval may require the student to satisfy certain specified conditions.
 An Online Learning student may not graduate from the University of Cincinnati while on Academic Suspension.

 A suspended student will be denied registration privileges from all CAHS courses without permission of the department.
 An Online Learning student suspended from CAHS may transfer to another college within the University of Cincinnati if they are eligible for admission.
-A notation of academic suspension is posted on the Online Learning student’s transcript and permanent university record.

 Program Dismissal